vmware/terraform-provider-vra7/website/docs/r/deployment.html.markdown

 * `description` - (Optional) Description of the deployment
 * `reasons` - (Optional) Reasons for requesting the deployment
 * `deployment_configuration` - (Optional) The configuration of the deployment from the catalog item
+* `deployment_configuration_list` - (Optional) The configuration of the deployment from the catalog item.
+The input values are comma separated values and will be passed as a list on the VRA api.
+* `deployment_configuration_bool` - (Optional) The configuration of the deployment from the catalog item.
+The values should be booleans.
 * `resource_configuration` - (Optional) The configuration of the individual components from the catalog item

 ## Nested Blocks